See eRank in Action

 Other tools and resources

-Remember that like any tool, Trend Buzz is just one tool to help you out.
-Don’t use it as a standalone.
+Remember that like any tool, Trend Buzz and Monthly Trends are just two tools to help you out.
+Don’t use them alone.
 It’s just a help for ideas.
-You want to use Keyword Explorer to find out if these terms are any good for you.
+You want to use Keyword Tool to find out if these terms are any good for you.
 You want to be checking in Rank Checker to see if you’re ranking for these terms.
 And above all, you want to be monitoring your Etsy shop stats for how customers are responding to the keywords that you’ve used.
 (I keep Keyword Lists for those, too.)

 I hope that helps!
 If you have any questions, we do live Q&As right in our eRank Facebook group weekly.
 Feel free to join us!